 Penn State has a reciprocal exchange program option with this university.
 Through the exchange program option, Penn State undergraduates attend this university and an equal number of undergraduates from the university attend Penn State.
 As reciprocal exchange programs are generally more affordable, students are selected for the exchange based on academic achievement.

 You will enroll in courses offered by the American University in Cairo (AUC).
 Local staff determine whether you have met the prerequisites for chosen courses.
 This institution offers a large selection of courses, with strengths in Arabic language, Arabic history and culture, accounting, archaeology, art history, chemistry, Egyptology, history, Middle Eastern studies, political science, and sociology.
 You are strongly advised to take Arabic language while on the program.
-A course list is available on the AUC website.
+Please visit the AUC course list website for detailed listings.

 Full time undergraduate students normally take an academic load of twelve to sixteen semester credit hours.
 The minimum credit load is 12 credits and the maximum credit load is 16 credits.